 What do you mean not running today?”

 replies.
 “He said river too high.
-Ain’t running.”
+Ain’t no running.”
 Ohhh-key.

 “Thanks for the upfake,” Tyger replies.

-A skeptical soul by design and by recent training, and
+A skeptical soul by design, as well as recent potty training, and

 having no alternative, Tyger hangs around another 15 minutes.

-Then he hears the loud horn blow, and sure enough, the ferry
+Then, a loud horn blow, and sure enough, hear that ferry

 verify, possibly the only reasonable saying ever uttered by Ray-Gun.